UofM Research in the News

 Pioneer in Systems Medicine, Dr. Leroy Hood, to Speak at UofM on October 1

-Dr. Leroy Hood, a member of all three national academies and recipient of the National Medal of Science for his pioneering work on systems medicine, will be delivering a public keynote speech at the University of Memphis FedEx Institute of Technology Oct.
-1 at 5 p.m.
+Dr. Leroy Hood, a member of all three national academies and recipient of National Medal of Science for his pioneering work on systems medicine, will be delivering a public keynote speech at the University of Memphis, FedEx Institute of Technology on October 1st at 5:00 p.m entitled 21st Century Medicine Is Transforming Healthcare.
 A strong advocate for P4 healthcare – healthcare that is predictive, preventive, personalized and participatory – Hood will be in Memphis to participate in the fifth annual meeting of the NIH-funded Center of Excellence for Mobile Sensor Data-to-Knowledge (MD2K).

 Hood is senior vice president and chief science officer for St. Joseph Health and chief strategy officer, co-founder and professor at the Institute for Systems Biology in Seattle.
 He contributed to the development of the instruments that ushered in the era of big data in biology and medicine as well as the human genome program.